helenoid/swissknife/docs/phase1/technical_challenges.md

 - Failure to adapt properly leads to a poor or non-functional user experience in the CLI.

 **Solution:**
-- **Reimplement UI:** Utilize Node.js TUI (Terminal User Interface) libraries like Ink (React for CLIs) or Blessed for interactive components if needed.
+- **Reimplement UI:** Utilize Node.js TUI (Terminal User Interface) libraries like Ink (React for CLIs) or Blessed for interactive components if needed (e.g., for complex configuration screens or dashboards).
-- **Standard Output:** For non-interactive display, use standard console output, enhanced with libraries like `chalk` for color/styling and `cli-table3` for tabular data.
+- **Standard Output:** For non-interactive display, use standard console output, enhanced with libraries like `chalk` for color/styling and `cli-table3` for tabular data, managed via the `OutputFormatter` service.
 - **Feedback Mechanisms:** Replace visual browser feedback (loading indicators, popups) with CLI equivalents like spinners (`ora`), progress bars (`cli-progress`), and clear status messages logged via the `OutputFormatter`.
 - **Visualization:** Replace graphical charts with text-based charts, ASCII art representations, or by outputting data in formats consumable by external plotting tools (e.g., JSON, CSV, DOT for Graphviz).